M-Ravenmoore/learning-journal/git-github.md

 ## repos
  - one project = one repo
  - larger projects might have more for different parts
- - thes can be either on github or local (clone)
+ - these can be either on github or local (clone)